move at the speed of trust

 why scaling new technology depends on people more than code

-When you build something new, the hard part is not the technology.
-It is the people.
+When you build something new, the hard part is the people.

 Startups often imagine scale as an engineering problem, but most things collapse because of trust.
 Trust is the real scaling function.
 Communities judge the credibility of the next project by the success of the last.
 Break that chain and you do not just lose one opportunity, you shrink the space of all future ones.

 Carbon removal shows this clearly.
 The physics matters, but what matters more is whether people believe in it enough to live next to it.
 A project can only grow if the community it sits in thinks it should exist.
-That is why the lessons from resident-centered deployment look less like lab notes and more like social design: consent as a process, not a checkbox; engagement as co-creation, not a survey; transparency not as a report, but as money flows shown plainly.
+That is why the lessons from resident-centered deployment look less like lab notes and more like social design: consent as a process, engagement as co-creation, transparency as money flows shown plainly.

 If you want a shortcut, it is this.
-Do not think of communities as monoliths.
-Think of them as layered systems: local, state, regional, coalitions.
+Think of communities as layered systems: local, state, regional, coalitions.
 Each has its own history, risks, and priorities.
 The startup instinct is to move fast and impose a model.
 The better instinct is to slow down and listen until the community defines itself.

 The irony is that this slower start makes projects move faster later.
 A rushed rollout breeds resistance.
 A deliberate one builds ownership.
 Ownership means communities design monitoring, set standards, and write agreements in their own language.
 At that point the project does not need to defend itself, because it belongs to the people living with it.